JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Structure

-The group of companies trades under the business name of BFX Furniture, commonly known as BFX.
+BFX Furniture is a consolidated group of entities that operate under the business name BFX Furniture, commonly known as BFX.

 Operations and supply chains